xyywy/Sup-SE2021-40/README.md

 Python (3.7-3.8), OBSpy (1.2.1-1.2.2), Numpy, and Scipy are needed dependencies before executing the code.
 The input data directory ("inputdata_withavo") is needed to be placed at the same directory level as the scripts.

-The IPython notebook file (*.ipynb) provides the interactive coding interface of the Python source code (*.py).
+The IPython (Jupyter) notebook (*.ipynb) is an open-source web-based script that allows you to read the interactive coding of the source code (*.py) with PC browser.
 We suggested to use the Anaconda to build the Python environment.